run-ai/docs/docs/Administrator/admin-ui-setup/dashboard-analysis.md

 __Analysis and Suggested actions__:

-Search for Jobs with an Error status on the Jobs view and discuss with Job owner.
-Consider deleting these Jobs in order to free up the resources for other users.
+Search for Jobs with an Error status on the Jobs view and discuss with the Job owner.
+Consider deleting these Jobs to free up the resources for other users.

 ### Jobs with a Long Duration